keithalewis/math/apl.md

 > _APL is a mistake carried through to perfection_ &mdash; Edsgar W. Dijkstra

-> _Besides it is an error to believe that rigour is the enemy of simplicity.
-> On the contrary we find it confirmed by numerous examples that the rigorous
-> method is at the same time the simpler and the more easily comprehended.
-> The very effort for rigor forces us to find out simpler methods of proof_.
+> Such is the advantage of a well constructed language that its simplified
+> notation often becomes the source of profound theories.
-> &mdash; David Hilbert
+>  &mdash; Pierre-Simon Laplace

 A Programming Language _APL_ was invented by Ken E. Iverson, a mathematician unsatisfied by the limited expressiveness of FORTRAN when it came to manipulating